 On 2 April, the FCA proposed a range of temporary measures to offer support to people struggling with their finances due to the coronavirus pandemic, which came into force on 9 April.
 The measures included:

-- Firms should offer a three-month payment freeze on loans and credit cards for consumers facing financial difficulties as a result of coronavirus
+- Firms should offer a three-month payment freeze on loans and credit cards for consumers facing financial difficulties as a result of the coronavirus crisis

 - Customers who have already been financially affected should be charged zero interest on overdrafts of up to £500 for three months